shiceka/Akhona/_posts/2022-03-11-The interview.md

 # conclusion
 There are a great number of points to take into consideration such as the STAR technique which asks you about a particular Situation, Task at hand, Action taken by you(remember to refer to this as first person "I") and the Result at the end of whatever situation was asked of you.
-Not many recieve this opportunity I still say.
+Not many recieve this opportunity not to be played with, I still say.